 Molasses was originally brought to the United States from the Indies to make rum.

 Keep leftover cookies in an airtight container for 1 week or freeze them for up to 3 months.

 When they are ready to be taken out of the oven, you should see a hint of brown around the bottom edges.
 They will also be puffy and are just starting to crack when they are done.

-Our cookies are chewy because of the ratio of wet to dry ingredients.
+The ratio of wet to dry ingredients makes these chewy cookies.
 Our eggs and butter add enough moisture to keep them soft, but they also hold their shape.

 Molasses Crinkle Cookies